San Fernando, Trinidad & Tobago

 If you are thinking about moving to San Fernando, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Fernando, Trinidad and Tobago can vary greatly depending on the type, size, and location of the property.
 For instance, a modest family home in a residential area might cost around a few hundred thousand Trinidad and Tobago dollars, while a luxury property in a prime location could cost several million.
 Apartments and condos tend to be less expensive, with prices often falling in the mid-hundred-thousand range.
-However, these are just averages and prices can fluctuate based on market conditions and other factors," wrote one member in San Fernando.
+However, these are just averages and prices can fluctuate based on market conditions and other factors," commented one expat who made the move to San Fernando.

 Where should I setup a bank account in San Fernando?